 Gorn: Probably the most ridiculous example occurs in the fight against the Colonel, where Kenshiro uses a technique that makes his opponent's muscles eject the intact skeleton from the body.
 To paraphrase SF Debris, the Gorn in this series is just sickening enough...to be hilarious.

-Graceful Loser: Raoh, and to a lesser extent Souther.
-Souther's death was changed in the movie Legend of Raoh: Chapter of Martyred Love (which retells the Souther arc from Raoh's perspective), in which Souther takes a page from Shin's book and decides that it's Better to Die Than Be Killed.
+Graceful Loser: Raoh, and to a lesser extent Thouzer.
+Thouzer's death was changed in the movie Legend of Raoh: Chapter of Martyred Love (which retells the Thouzer arc from Raoh's perspective), in which Thouzer takes a page from Shin's book and decides that it's Better to Die than Be Killed.
 In the original manga (including the events of Hokuto no Ken 2) there's quite a few more.

 Harmless Lady Disguise: During Rei's introduction, he's disguising himself as a helpless woman with a cloak in order to attract bandits and kill them for their food.